 D.C.’s dining nucleus is flush with options for elegant hotel fare (Lyle’s, Doyle), adults-only mini golf with a side of cocktails (Swingers), bottomless brunch (ala), and Spanish tapas (Boqueria).
 Find the top neighborhood musts here.

 H Street NE

 One of D.C.’s densest restaurant corridors, H Street attracts a rowdier crowd that likes to party late into the evening.
-Standbys include Toki Underground for ramen, Maketto for Southeast Asian cafe fare, Fancy Radish for vegan fine-dining, Irregardless for Virginia wines and seasonal ingredients, and Ethiopic for Ethiopian.
+Standbys include Toki Underground for ramen, Maketto for Southeast Asian cafe fare, Irregardless for Virginia wines and seasonal ingredients, and Ethiopic for Ethiopian.